MTX Services Reference

 service | Fully-qualified name of a service definition |

-locale | Requested locale, i.e. as from accept-language header |
+locale | Requested locale, that is, as from accept-language header |

 Example Usage

-POST http://localhost:4004/-/cds/model-provider/getEdmx HTTP/1.1
+POST /-/cds/model-provider/getEdmx HTTP/1.1

 Content-Type: application/json